- Max Cady Math/ScienceXMath/Science

 This year, I have two main goals in my practice: collaboration and balance.
 I plan to incorporate a deeper sense of respect for our minds, bodies, and spirits in my teaching.

 - Shane Duenow Makers TeacherXMakers Teacher

 Mr. Shane is a graduate of the SDSU Applied Design School, with a focus in woodworking and furniture design.
-I live in San Diego with my wife and two little dogs, they constantly bring joy and happiness to my life.
-I love to ride my bicycle and try to do so everyday.
-While riding I view the world from a different perspective.
-To me it is important to remind myself to step up and step back, seeing situations and problems from different perspectives reveals answers that might not have been thought of.
-I enjoy making and discovering and look forward to find new ways to alter our environment for the better!
+He lives in San Diego with my wife and two little dogs who they constantly bring joy and happiness to his life.
+He loves to ride my bicycle and try's to do so everyday.
+While riding through the city he has the opportunity to view the world from a different perspective.
+It is important to Mr. Shane that he reminds myself to step up and step back, seeing situations and problems from different perspectives to reveal answers that might not have been thought of.
+Mr. Shane enjoys making and discovering and looks forward to find new ways to alter our environments for the better!

 - Nicole Hubbard Math and ScienceXMath and Science

 Nicole Hubbard is originally from Chico, CA. She attended Cal Poly, SLO where she earned her B.S. degree in Industrial Engineering and later attended USC for her Master’s of Arts in Teaching and teaching credential.
 In 2006, she became a Math Fellow with the Knowles Science Teaching Foundation(KSTF).
 She continues her affiliation with KSTF as a senior fellow and team member of Project ASCENT.